-Epitomizing laid-back travel, Costa Rica has hundreds of hotels but only a few make the list for luxury.
-With the help our local specialists we've narrowed the best down to these eight unique options that choose quality over quantity, simplicity over opulence.
-Pick one or more and make your next trip to the land of 'pura vida' extra special.
+Epitomizing laid-back travel, Costa Rica has hundreds of hotels, but only a few make the list for luxury.
+With the help of local specialists, kimkim has narrowed down the best to these eight unique options that choose quality over quantity, simplicity over opulence.
+Pick one or more and make your next trip to the land of "pura vida" extra special.

 Belmar Hotel, Monteverde